 The power industry anticipates a continued shortage of high-voltage transformers and distribution solutions due to the ongoing replacement of aging power grids in Europe and the expansion of AI data centers.

-Europe is expanding electrification policies in industry, transportation, and heating to achieve carbon neutrality and energy security.
+Europe is expanding electrification policies in industries, transportation, and heating to achieve carbon neutrality and energy security.
 The European Commission estimates that approximately 584 billion euros will be needed for power grid investments by 2030.

 * This article has been translated by AI.